bskhoa/bskhoa/README.md

 - 🎓 Currently graduating in Ecommerce - Information System at HCMUIT-VNU
 - 💻 Experienced in full-stack web development
 - 🌱 Always learning and exploring new technologies
-- 📈 Seeking internship opportunities in innovative environments
+- 📈 Seeking opportunities in innovative environments

 📫 Reach out to me at: bskhoa.work@gmail.com